Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Despite destructive frost in spring that year, Sauvignon Blanc and Sémillon had no problems during the growing season.

 Tasted in April 2005.
 Straw yellow.
 The nose had incredible depth and intensity with an evident acacia aroma.
-Just as formidable and manifold on the palate, well structured and long.
+Just as formidable and multifaceted on the palate, it is well-structured and long.
 It's a wine of high class and with superb style.
-Give it 10-15 years horizontally.
+Allow it to develop over 10-15 years horizontally.

 Domaine de Chevalier 1990 90p

 Tasted in April 2005.
-Same color as 1989, but not as evolved as 1989.
-It was a delicate wine with striking composition and gobs of finesse.
+It is the same color as 1989, but not as evolved as it was in 1989.
+It was a delicate wine with a striking composition and gobs of finesse.
 It's the one to keep for 5-10 more years.

 Domaine de Chevalier 1989 88p

-Tasted in April 2005.
-Light yellow.
-It evolved in the nose and palate with the scent of pear-/peach jam, relatively light and simple.
-Maybe "our" bottle wasn't flawless, for I had better bottles from this vintage several times before.
+It was tasted in April 2005.
+It was light yellow.
+The nose and palate evolved with a scent of pear or peach jam, relatively light and simple.
+Perhaps our bottle wasn't flawless, as I had better bottles from this vintage several times before.

 Domaine de Chevalier 1988 93p